Skip to main content

 iOS build preview

-4. SweetPad: Resolve Dependencies — right-click on the schema name to see the "Resolve Dependencies" option.
-This option will resolve the dependencies using Swift Package Manager.
+4. SweetPad: Resolve Dependencies — right-click the scheme name and pick this to resolve Swift Package Manager dependencies.

 Context Menu